- Major work means changes to journeys on the West Coast main line

 Euston will be closed over the Easter weekend (19-22 April) and the early May bank holiday weekend (4-6 May), with no trains in or out of the main line station on those days.

 This will have a major impact on journeys including alternative routes, longer travel times and busier trains than normal.

 Network Rail is carrying out work at London Euston, in the West Midlands, the North West and Cumbria as part of Britain’s Railway Upgrade Plan.

-The upgrades at Euston are in preparation for HS2, Britain’s new high-speed railway and includes work to clear additional concourse space to help customers move more freely around the station.
+The work at Euston is in preparation for HS2, Britain’s new high-speed railway, and includes work to clear additional concourse space to help customers move more freely around the station.

 Elsewhere on the West Coast main line several sections of track will be completely replaced over both bank holidays, as well as upgrades to overhead lines, signals and points.

 Martin Frobisher, route managing director for Network Rail’s London North Western route, said: “We recognise there is never an ideal time to shut the railway for our must-do work.
 Bank holidays are the least disruptive time to do it, when fewer passengers use the railway compared to the working week.
 That way we can do the maximum amount of work while impacting the fewest number of people.